LackOfMorals/lackofmorals.github.io/_posts/2025-01-27-aura-cli-guide.md

 tags: Neo4j Aura CLI
 ---

+# A Guide To The New Aura CLI

+The new Neo4j Aura CLI is a powerful new tool designed to simplify and streamline the management of your Neo4j Aura resources directly from the command line.
+Whether you’re provisioning new databases or scaling existing ones, the Neo4j Aura CLI empowers developers and operations teams with greater flexibility, speed, and efficiency.
+Built with ease of use in mind, this CLI bridges the gap between automation and hands-on control, enabling you to integrate Neo4j Aura seamlessly into your workflows.
+Let’s explore how to install and use this essential addition to your Neo4j toolkit.

 # Installation

 The new Aura CLI is available on [GitHub](https://github.com/neo4j/aura-cli/releases).
 Choose the latest release and download the archive suitable for your platform and architecture of choice.
 The CLI is fully compatible with Mac, Linux and Windows.